Overall goal & objectives of the WGWAP

 Who are the WGWAP?

 The Panel includes 11 prominent international scientists from a broad range of scientific disciplines, as well as one Emeritus Member.
 Panel members come from Canada, Russia, the United Kingdom, Germany and the United States (see Panel Member Bios)

-The Panel is under the Chairmanship of Dr Randall R. Reeves, Chairman of the IUCN Species Survival Commission’s Specialist Group on Cetaceans and Dr Greg Donovan, Head of Science at International Whaling Commission.
+The Panel is under the Co-chairmanship of Dr Randall R. Reeves, Chairman of the IUCN Species Survival Commission’s Specialist Group on Cetaceans and Dr Greg Donovan, Head of Science at International Whaling Commission.